Disk1n/LibraBrowser/README.md

 * make sure that /etc/postgresql/<PGSQL_VERSION>/main/pg_hba.conf has the configuration of password, i.e. auth method md5 and not peer:
 > local   all             postgres                                md5
 * To create the DB after installing postgresql you can run: sudo -u postgres createdb libra_browser
-* Alternatively, delete from config.json the lines containing "sqlalchemy.url", for a simple default sqlite database in memory

 ## Running the project
 At the root project folder execute the command: